developer-zebra/developer-zebra-site/src/ppc/2-2/guide/setup/index.md

 This allows PPC to run each time the server restarts regardless of the user logged in.
 -->
 ##Client Install & Setup
 Install PPC client on the supported Zebra devices to register the device, upload device battery data and display end-of-life (EOL) battery alerts.
 The device must be connected to the same network as the server.
-The server address needs to be configured on the PPC client to communicate with the PPC Server.
+The server address must be configured on the PPC client to communicate with the PPC Server.
 PPC client install and setup can be accomplished either manually or remotely with Zebra [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management).

-###Installation
+###Client Installation
 Steps for manual client installation:
 1. Download PPC Client from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 Extract the files and folders.
 2. Install PowerPrecisionConsole.apk.